Juheon811/Juheon811.github.io/virtualwater.md

 ![In-Degree Network](/img/posts/fig3.png)

 - The In-Degree network focuses on countries with high virtual water imports.
-- The United States, Japan, and Germany appear as the biggest consumers, reflected by their large node sizes and thick incoming links.
+- The United States and Japan had the biggest consumers, shown by the largest node sizes and thick incoming links.
 - These countries had strong dependencies on foreign water resources embedded in traded goods.

+---

+## 📍 6.
+Conclusions

+- Virtual water trade can be an important way to reduce water resource differences between countries around the world

+- Using Social Network Analysis, this study identifies key structural features of virtual water flows and highlights central players in the trade network.

+- As a result of the analysis, China is a major exporter and the United States is a major importer, serving as a key hub for the virtual water network.

+- In particular, virtual water trade was the most active in the agricultural sector, suggesting that trade strategies in the agricultural sector are important in policy.